Quantum capacitive coupling between large-angle twisted graphene layers: Results

-Figure \ref{fig:grad_LL}(a) shows the experimentally measured and Fig.~\ref{fig:grad_LL}(b) the calculated transconductance obtained at $V_b =-10$ V as a function of the top-gate voltage and magnetic field.
-In the transconductance map, two sets of Landau levels are visible, emerging from the two split charge neutrality points, marked by red arrows in Fig.~\ref{fig:grad_LL}(a) and (b).
-The individual top and bottom layer conductances are shown in Fig.~\ref{fig:grad_LL}(c) and (d), respectively, confirming that the entire LL spectrum consists of two layers' superimposed Landau fans, and that the layers remain electrically decoupled at strong magnetic field.
+Next we turn to strong external magnetic field.
+Figure \ref{fig:grad_LL}(a) shows the experimentally measured and figure~\ref{fig:grad_LL}(b) the calculated transconductance obtained at $V_\mathrm{b} =-10$ V as a function of the top-gate voltage and magnetic field.
+In the transconductance map, two sets of Landau levels are visible, emerging from the two split charge neutrality points, marked by red arrows in figure~\ref{fig:grad_LL}(a) and (b).
+The individual top and bottom layer conductances are shown in figure~\ref{fig:grad_LL}(c) and (d), respectively, confirming that the entire LL spectrum consists of two layers' superimposed Landau fans, and that the layers remain electrically decoupled at strong magnetic field.
 The Landau fans are dramatically different from the commonly observed ones in graphene, and exhibit ''kinks'' at the crossing between the Landau levels of the two layers.
-Their origin can be understood by comparing the conductance map to the top and bottom layer density gradient with respect to $V_t$ in Fig.~\ref{fig:grad_LL}(e), and (f), respectively.
+Their origin can be understood by comparing the conductance map to the top and bottom layer density gradient with respect to $V_\mathrm{t}$ in figure~\ref{fig:grad_LL}(e), and (f), respectively.

-We first focus on the 2nd, 3rd, and 4th LL of the bottom layer marked by squares in Fig.~\ref{fig:grad_LL}(d).
+We first focus on the 2nd, 3rd, and 4th LL of the bottom layer marked by squares in figure~\ref{fig:grad_LL}(d).
 The density of states (DoS) is high at the LL, as is the density per gate voltage.
-Thus, the $d n_b/d V_t$ value is high, [Fig.~\ref{fig:grad_LL}(f)] and the $d n_t/d V_t$ value [Fig.~\ref{fig:grad_LL}(e)] is low as the total carrier density induced by the top gate is conserved.
-On the other hand, the points marked with circles in Fig.~\ref{fig:grad_LL}(d), (e) and (f) are along the top layer 0th LL, and the top layer DoS is high.
-Based on the argument above, here the $d n_t/d V_t$ ($d n_b/d V_t$) value is high (low).
+Thus, the $\rmd n_\mathrm{b}/\rmd V_\mathrm{t}$ value is high, [figure~\ref{fig:grad_LL}(f)] and the $\rmd n_\mathrm{t}/\rmd V_\mathrm{t}$ value [figure~\ref{fig:grad_LL}(e)] is low as the total carrier density induced by the top gate is conserved.
+On the other hand, the points marked with circles in figure~\ref{fig:grad_LL}(d), (e) and (f) are along the top layer 0th LL, and the top layer DoS is high.
+Based on the argument above, here the $\rmd n_\mathrm{t}/\rmd V_\mathrm{t}$ ($\rmd n_\mathrm{b}/\rmd V_\mathrm{t}$) value is high (low).
 Therefore, we expect the slope of the LLs to change, and in particular at the points marked with circles, the bottom layer LLs slope becomes smaller.
 Recent experiment \cite{piccinini2021parallel} reported similar effects.
 Note that this feature is only recovered in the LL-quantized-density model.
 For the result obtained with the linear dispersion relation see \cite{supplement}.
 The good qualitative agreement between the experimental and theoretical results shows that the self-consistent model is accurate for other than linear dispersion relations.